wsydney76/craft-workshop/README.md

 > **Warning**: This is not indended to be used as a starting point for a real world
 > application.
-It developed over the time by learning, discovering and experimenting, a lot of stuff done by interns (thanks all, especially Melissa and Aylin).
+It developed over the time by learning, discovering and experimenting, a lot of stuff done by interns (thanks all, especially Clarissa, Melissa and Aylin).
 > Some things made to our real products, others didn't and some are just to crazy.
 And some may be broken.

 TODO: Mel and Aylin will add some docs as part of their master thesis.